Peloponnese: Greek Revolution

+Modern Greece

 During the 19th and early 20th centuries, the region became relatively poor and economically isolated.
 A significant part of its population emigrated to the larger cities of Greece, especially Athens, and other countries such as the United States and Australia.
 It was badly affected by the Second World War and Greek Civil War, experiencing some of the worst atrocities committed in Greece during those conflicts.
-Living standards improved dramatically throughout Greece after the country accedes to the European Union in 1981.
+Living standards improved dramatically throughout Greece after the country acceded to the European Union in 1981.

 The Corinth Canal was completed in the late 19th century, linking the Aegean Sea with the Gulf of Corinth and the Ionian.
 In 2001, the Rio-Antirio Bridge was completed, linking the western Peloponnese to western Greece.
 In late August 2007, large parts of Peloponnese suffered from wildfires, which caused severe damage in villages and forests and the death of 77 people.
 The impact of the fires to the environment and economy of the region are still unknown.
 It is thought to be one of the largest environmental disasters in modern Greek history.